ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 There is no automatic solution for migrating.
 This section summarizes the most important aspects you need to consider before you proceed with installing CKEditor 5.
 ## Differences between CKEditor 4 and CKEditor 5

-Here are the most important differences between the two editor versions:
+Here are key differences between the two editor versions:

 * CKEditor 5 is written in TypeScript/ES6.
 * CKEditor 5 has a custom data model and virtual DOM implementation.
 CKEditor 4 used to operate directly on HTML and DOM.